3PUGAZHENDIR/Hangman-Game/README.md

 3. Start guessing letters to uncover the word and avoid the hangman!

-## 🏆 Contributing

-We welcome contributions to make the Hangman Game even better!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix (`git checkout -b feature-branch`).
-3. Make your changes and test them.
-4. Commit your changes (`git commit -am 'Add feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a Pull Request on GitHub.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## 🙌 Acknowledgements

-- **Inspired by:** Classic Hangman game rules.
-- **Tools:** Developed using Python.
-- **Community:** Thanks to the open-source community for resources and inspiration.

-## 📬 Contact
+ 📬 Contact

-For any questions or feedback, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, feel free to reach out to me at pugal06012002@gmail.com.

 Happy guessing! 🎉🕵️‍♂️
 ```